Noovolari/leapp/docs/security/intro.md

 **Zero Knowledge is designed that no one, except you, can access your secured data.**

 !!!
 Warning
-    We CAN'T access your data under any circumstances, even if you ask us really nice.
+    We CAN'T access your data under any circumstances, even if you ask us.